 It is not easy to keep and breed European bird species because alpine birds need to experience the natural seasons which means that diet, pair combinations and aviary requirements have to be adapted accordingly.

-The Alpenzoo exhibits grouses and almost all birds of prey as well as passerines such as the dipper or Goldcrest.
-The latter are very difficult to keep and are therefore rarely to be found in other zoos.
+The Alpenzoo exhibits grouses and almost all birds of prey as well as passerines such as the Dipper or Goldcrest.
+The latter is very difficult to keep and is therefore rarely to be found in other zoos.